-The results file includes three variables, the annotation type or classification label anntyp, containing a char label per heartbeat, which is the initial letter of the heartbeat label.
-A vector of samples called time (in correspondence with anntyp), with the occurrence of each heartbeat labeled in this task.
-The last variable, is a label list called lablist, which is a cell array of strings with the full name of each label in anntyp.
+The result file will have two variables, the annotation type or classification label anntyp, containing a char label per heartbeat.
+And a vector of samples called time (in correspondence with anntyp), with the occurrence of all heartbeats used in this task.